mgbelisle/flyfishing/README.md

 $ go run flyfishing/main.go > /tmp/lake.svg
 ```

-and then open lake.svg in a browser.
+and then open lake.svg in a browser to see the results.